Exercise increases bone strength.

 Exercise staves off diabetes.

-Moving consistently has been shown to help regulate blood glucose levels which prevents or regulates diabetes at any age.
+Moving consistently has been shown to help regulate blood glucose levels which prevent or regulates diabetes at any age.
 Aerobic activity works wonders to regulate our bodies to function as normally as possible.

 Exercise helps you do what you want.